wp-plugins/wp-user-stylesheet-switcher/readme.txt

 To customize the icon list, place the icons in your the theme folder (where the CSS are).
 You can give a different look for the icon list for each CSS files.
 If no icon files are specified in the admin settings, the buttons will show the name of the stylesheet.

+If you want to offer the option of desactivating all stylesheets, you have to add an option give a name to that option and specify a an empty css file in the configuration page.
+Then, select that option in the droplist "Option to remove stylesheets".

 = CSS classes to use =
 * button.wp_user_stylesheet_switcher_button  : for the general buttons aspect